suprithagit/ABC-Corp/README.md

 2. **Chat Interaction**: Click the **chat icon (💬)** in the bottom-left corner.

 ---
-🧠 AI Tools Used
+###🧠 AI Tools Used
-This application integrates both chat and voice assistants to provide a seamless support experience for users.
+-This application integrates both chat and voice assistants to provide a seamless support experience for users.
 Below are the AI tools used in development:

 ⚙️ 1.
 Bolt.new : Low-code platform used for building the core application.